c6lapsteel/dannyholmes.com/content/posts/how-to-subscribe-to-rss-feeds/index.md

 - drag the URL of the RSS feed into your news reader
 - cut and paste the URL of the RSS feed into your news reader

 Some websites only include summary paragraphs in their RSS feeds and it is necessary to follow links back to site to read the full article.
 This is often done to ensure that website visits can be recorded, especially if the site needs 'clicks' to make money from advertising.

 All namrider.com feeds contain complete articles so that you can read them in full, right from within your favourite news reader.

-{{< comments callToAction = "What is your 'go-to' news reader application?
+{{< comments1 callToAction = "What is your 'go-to' news reader application?
 Do you prefer RSS feeds or email subscriptions?" >}}